Design Pattern for Program Clients

 1. Unified Interface Through Traits

-trait serves as the foundational interface that all client implementations must adhere to, defining the core functionality for interacting with Solana programs:
+The ProgramClient trait serves as the foundational interface that all client implementations must adhere to, defining the core functionality for interacting with Solana programs:

 #![allow(unused)] fn main() { #[async_trait] pub trait ProgramClient<ST> where ST: SendTransaction + SimulateTransaction, { async fn get_minimum_balance_for_rent_exemption(&self, data_len: usize) -> ProgramClientResult<u64>; async fn get_latest_blockhash(&self) -> ProgramClientResult<Hash>; async fn send_transaction(&self, transaction: &Transaction) -> ProgramClientResult<ST::Output>; async fn get_account(&self, address: Pubkey) -> ProgramClientResult<Option<Account>>; async fn simulate_transaction(&self, transaction: &Transaction) -> ProgramClientResult<ST::SimulationOutput>; } }